medic/cht-docs/content/en/why-the-cht.md

 Progressive Web Application (PWA) is another term for web apps that are built and enhanced with modern APIs to deliver offline-first, native-like capabilities while reaching anyone, anywhere, on any device with a single codebase.
 For more about how CHT Apps and other PWAs integrate the best of native apps and the open web, see the post [What are Progressive Web Apps?](https://web.dev/what-are-pwas/) on web.dev.

+## Ready for national scale

+Around the world, countries are adopting a model of primary health care that starts in communities and homes where high-quality, integrated services are delivered by trusted health workers who are empowered with technology.
+The scalability and flexibility of the CHT facilitates the creation of holistic digital community health tools that are [well integrated]({{< ref "apps/concepts/interoperability" >}}) throughout the hierarchy of national health systems and across the patient continuum of care.
+As of 2022, six governments have selected the CHT as a tool of choice for their national community health systems.

 ## Made for localization

 <img src="localization.png" width="23%" align="right" />